 They had just received a new book for their Melville library, Bell said: a collection of Melville essays written by professor Hiroshi Igorashi in Tokyo.
-An accompanying letter translates the title as Melville: A Whale Man Who Became a Speaker of True Things.
-The book is naturally in Japanese.
+An accompanying letter translates the title as Melville: A Whale Man Who Became a Speaker of True Things; the book is naturally written in Japanese.

 The historical society has a growing collection of objects and papers relating to Melville and his family, though Hunt and Herzberg emphasize that the Berkshire Athenaeum has a large Melville collection of its own and often shares it generously.